marios-code-path/reactive-authentication/form-login/README.md

 The last route will require some information about the user logged in.
 We can construct the model for our mustache template by incluing a `Map<String, Object>` as the second argument to the `render()` method.

-To get to the logged-in user, we get the principal from the [ServerRequest](http://server-request)object, cast it to it's value type, and inject it into request attributes Map under the 'user' key.
+To get to the logged-in user, we get the principal from the [ServerRequest](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/server/ServerRequest.html) object, cast it to it's value type, and inject it into request attributes Map under the 'user' key.
 The attributes map (model object) is then passed in to the `render()` function.

 WebRoutes.java: